 The Origins and Real Effects of the Gender Gap: Evidence from CEOs' Formative Years

-CEOs allocate more investment capital to male managers than to female managers in the same divisions.
-Using data from individual Census records, we find that this gender gap is driven by CEOs who grew up in male-dominated families — those where the father was the only income earner and had more education than the mother.
+Using individual census records, we provide novel evidence on CEOs’ socioeconomic backgrounds and study their role in investment decisions.
+Male CEOs allocate more investment capital to male than female division managers.
+This gender gap is driven by CEOs who grew up in male-dominated families where the father was the only income earner and had more education than the mother.
 The gender gap also increases for CEOs who attended all-male high schools and grew up in neighborhoods with greater gender inequality.
 The effect of gender on capital budgeting introduces frictions and erodes investment efficiency.
-Overall, the gender gap originates in CEO preferences developed during formative years and produces significant real effects.

 Suggested Citation: Suggested Citation